 Tag Archives: Corpus Christi

-In the traditional Roman calendar for the 1962 Missale Romanum today is the Second Sunday after Pentecost.
-In the Novus Ordo many people are celebrating Corpus Christi today, which is really suppose to fall on the Thursday before.
-This gives more people … Continue reading
+In the traditional Roman calendar for the 1962 Missale Romanum Thursday (I am posting late) is Corpus Domini, or Corpus Christi.
+In the Novus Ordo many people are celebrating Corpus Christi on Sunday (which is really suppose to fall on the … Continue reading